dgao95/Share-to-public/README.md

 # Share-to-public
-# This is examples for public sharing
+# This are examples for public sharing